wlfogle/mobalivecd-linux/README.md

 - Add user to `kvm` group: `sudo usermod -a -G kvm $USER`
 - Reboot after group changes

-## License
+## 🙏 Attribution & Credits

+**This project is built upon and enhances:**
+- **Original Project**: [MobaLiveCD Linux](https://github.com/wlfogle/mobalivecd-linux) by **wlfogle**
-GPL v2+ (same as original MobaLiveCD)
+- **License**: GPL v2+ (preserved and respected)
+- **Enhancement**: AI capabilities, modern UI, advanced packaging

+**Full acknowledgments**: See [ACKNOWLEDGMENTS.md](ACKNOWLEDGMENTS.md) for complete credits and attribution.

-Based on the original MobaLiveCD for Windows.
-This Linux port maintains the same functionality while providing native Linux desktop integration.
+This enhanced version maintains the same core functionality while adding AI-powered features and modern Linux desktop integration.

+## 📄 License

+GPL v2+ (Same as original project)

+Based on the excellent foundation of MobaLiveCD Linux by wlfogle.
+All enhancements preserve the original GPL v2+ license and maintain full attribution to the original creator.